Images of the New World

 This lesson will enable students to interact with written and visual accounts of this critical formative period at the end of the 16th century, when the English view of the New World was being formulated, with consequences that we are still seeing today.

-Understand how visual and literary images played an important role in the English colonization of Virginia.
+Analyze visual and literary images and the role they played in the English colonization of Virginia.